jch00oo/CAA-Data-Analysis-Project/README.md

   <img src="https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/Screen%20Shot%202020-12-04%20at%2010.02.56%20PM.png" width="350" title="Boxplot of Distributions">
 </p>

-Therefore, looking at Median number of clicks per category is better than looking at average.
 Even by looking at the median, we can see that the links with descriptions had 47.5% more clicks.

 <p align="center">
   <img src="https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/Screen%20Shot%202020-12-04%20at%209.52.44%20PM.png" width="450" title="Median # of clicks per category">